browserengineering/book/book/visual-effects.md

 features like that.
 Note that we need to recreate the tab surface if the page's height changes.

-Next, we need new code in `draw` to copy from the chrome and tab surfaces to the root surface.
+Next, `draw` should copy from the chrome and tab surfaces to the root surface.
 Moreover, we need to translate the `tab_surface` down by `chrome_bottom` and up by `scroll`, and clips it to only the area of the window that doesn't overlap the browser chrome:

 ``` {.python}
 class Browser: